 As a broadcaster, he’s the gardening expert on BBC One’s Morning Live.
 He has also been a presenter of the award-winning Gardeners’ World on BBC Two as well a presenter for BBC Gardeners’ World Live and the BBC’s coverage of the Royal Horticultural Society’s Flower Shows – Chelsea, Chatsworth, Hampton Court Palace and Tatton.
 Mark is also the garden and plant expert on QVC and presents his own show, Love Gardening With Mark Lane.
-Mark’s other credits include Celebrity Mastermind (BBC One), Saturday Live (BBC Radio 4) and has been a contributor on various BBC regional radio stations.
+Mark’s other credits include Morning Live (BBC One), Celebrity Mastermind (BBC One), Saturday Live (BBC Radio 4) and has been a contributor on various BBC regional radio stations.

 Mark graduated from University College London with a BA (Hons) in Art History.
 He went on to become the Publishing Director for the Royal Institute of British Architects (RIBA) and the Managing Editor for the leading international Arts publisher Thames & Hudson.

 In 2001 Mark was in a car accident and had to have operations on his spine, which were complicated by him being born with spina bifida.
 Following a long rehabilitation period Mark studied garden/landscape design through an Open Learning course at KLC, Hampton Court.